auth0/Auth0.swift/Documentation.docc/WebAuth/UserAgents.md

 By default, Auth0.swift uses `ASWebAuthenticationSession` with `prefersEphemeralWebBrowserSession` set to `false`.
 This means that:

 - The session cookie will be shared with the Safari app.
 - An alert box will be shown when logging in –and logging out– asking for consent, as the session cookie will be placed in a shared jar.
-This alert box is displayed and managed by `ASWebAuthenticationSession`, not Auth0.swift, and unfortunately it's not customizable.
+This alert box is displayed and managed by `ASWebAuthenticationSession`, not Auth0.swift, and unfortunately it is not customizable.

 #### You want this if...